Dharmendrastm/Cybersecurity_common_questions/README.md

 ---

-# Difference between TCP and UDP
+# 🔄Difference between TCP and UDP

 | Feature            |It stands for TCP (Transmission Control Protocol) |It stands for UDP (User Datagram Protocol) |
 |--------------------|----------------------------------|----------------------------|